CosmoNaught/MINTverse/README.md

 # MINTverse

 **MINTverse** is a small, fast toolkit for malaria intervention modelling — from simulation to ML emulation — built across R and Python.
 It lets you **ingest** IBM outputs, **estimate** EIR/cases from routine data, and **emulate** scenarios in seconds for decision support.
+WEBSITE CURRENTLY UNDER DEVELOPMENT!

 ---